-If you plead guilty or are found guilty of a criminal offence, the judge will decide what punishment you receive.
+This page gives you some information about sentencing in criminal court.
+If you are charged with a criminal offence, talk to a lawyer as soon as possible.
+If you plead guilty, or are found guilty, of a criminal offence, the judge will decide what punishment you receive.
 This is called sentencing.

 Criminal Code – a federal law that sets out most criminal offences in Canada.
 It also gives the penalties (or punishments) and procedures for dealing with persons accused of committing an offence.
 An offence is another word for a crime.

 Crown Attorney – the lawyer who presents the case against you if you are accused of committing an offence.
 Criminal offences are prosecuted by the Office of the Attorney General (which is called the “Crown”), a branch of the government.